Nightjar Logo

 Complex mechanisms not visible in your reference photo cannot be accurately inferred.
 If your product has a unique port configuration on the back, the AI has no way to know that from a front view alone.

 Ultra-high-stakes hero photography for major campaigns may warrant traditional shoots.
-When a single image will receive millions of impressions, the investment in perfect accuracy often pays for itself.
+When a single image will receive millions of impressions, the investment in higher accuracy often pays for itself.

-When absolute accuracy is legally required—medical devices, safety equipment—verify AI outputs carefully or use traditional photography.
+When absolute accuracy is legally required, such as for medical devices and safety equipment, verify AI outputs carefully or use traditional photography.

 Marketplace Requirements for Multi-Angle Images